eums/website/privacy/index.markdown

 Collecting this information is necessary for us to:

 * improve the site by monitoring how it is used
-* provide online ticket sales and Gold membership services.
+* provide services such as online ticket sales and Friends of EUMS.

 ### Credit card details